Long-time behaviour of deterministic Mean Field Games with non-monotone interactions: Ergodic MFG

 As in \cite{cardaliaguetnotes} a solution of \eqref{erg} is the following. \begin{definition} A solution of \eqref{erg} is a triple $(c, v, m)\in \R\times C(\R^n)\times\P_1(\R^n)$ such that $v$ is a Lipschitz viscosity solution of the first equation, $\nabla v(x)$ exists for $m$ - a.e. $x\in\R^n$, and the second equation is satisfied in the sense of distributions, i.e.,

 \end{definition}

-\begin{rmk} {\upshape The definition in \cite{cannarsa2020long} is more stringent, as it requires $m$ to be a projected Mather measure, i.e., $m(\dd x)$ is the (first) marginal on $\mathds{R}^{n}$ of a Mather measure.
-For the simple quadratic Hamiltonian considered here this additional condition is automatically satisfied: see the Appendix. } \end{rmk}
+\begin{remark}\upshape{ The definition in \cite{cannarsa2020long} is more stringent, as it requires $m$ to be a projected Mather measure, i.e., $m(\dd x)$ is the (first) marginal on $\mathds{R}^{n}$ of a Mather measure.
+For the simple quadratic Hamiltonian considered here this additional condition is automatically satisfied: see the Appendix. } \end{remark}

-\begin{rmk} {\upshape The game-theoretic interpretation of \eqref{erg} is the following.
+\begin{remark} \upshape{ The game-theoretic interpretation of \eqref{erg} is the following.
 Given a distribution $m$ of the population of players, the generic agent seeks to minimize the cost functional of ergodic control

 subject to the dynamics $\dot{x}(s) = \alpha(s)$, $s \geq 0$ with $x(0)=x$, where the control $\alpha(\cdot)$ is measurable with values in $\mathds{R}^{n}$.
 Dynamic Programming leads to the 1st equation in \eqref{erg}, where $c$ is the (constant) value function and $-\nabla v(x)$ is the optimal feedback, at least for $v$ regular enough.
 An equilibrium $m$ of the ergodic MFG is a measure $m$ which is invariant for the optimal flow $\dot{x}(s) = -\nabla v(x(s))$ generated by itself, a fact expressed by the 2nd equation in \eqref{erg}.
-Also these games can be associated to the large population limit $N\to\infty$ of $N-$person ergodic differential games, the rigorous connection being proved for control systems affected by a non-degenerate noise and with compact state space \cite{lasry2007mean}, see also \cite{feleqi2013derivation, bardi2016nonlinear, mendico2023differential}. } \end{rmk}
+Also these games can be associated to the large population limit $N\to\infty$ of $N-$person ergodic differential games, the rigorous connection being proved for control systems affected by a non-degenerate noise and with compact state space \cite{lasry2007mean}, see also \cite{feleqi2013derivation, bardi2016nonlinear, mendico2023differential}.} \end{remark}

-The next result says that any measure $m$ solving the static MFG can be used to build a solution of the ergodic MFG \eqref{erg} with critical value $c=\min F(\cdot,m)$, and the function $v$ can be uniquely characterized. \begin{thm} Assume $m\in \P_1(\R^n)$ satisfies
+The next result says that any measure $m$ solving the static MFG can be used to build a solution of the ergodic MFG \eqref{erg} with critical value $c=\min F(\cdot,m)$, and the function $v$ can be uniquely characterized. \begin{theorem} Assume $m\in \P_1(\R^n)$ satisfies

 $F(\cdot,m)$ is bounded, continuous, and satisfies \eqref{Finfinity_0}.
 Set $c_m:=\min_x F(x,m)$.
 Then there exists $v\in C(\R^n)$ such that $(c_m, v, m)$ is a solution of \eqref{erg}.
 Moreover $v\geq 0$ in $\R^n$ and null on $\M:=\argmin_x F(x,m)$, and it is the unique viscosity solution bounded from below of the Dirichlet problem